-Qualified students will meet with the Advising and Accommodations Coordinator, Christian Breczinski located in room 205 on the NTC campus to develop a Personal Education Plan.
-Christian Breczinski can be contacted via email at Christian.Breczinski@bemidjistate.edu or via phone at 218-333-6656.
+Qualified students will meet with the Advising and Accommodations Coordinator, Christian Breczinski located in the Student Success Center on the NTC campus to develop a Personal Education Plan.
+Christian Breczinski can be contacted via email at Christian.Breczinski@bemidjistate.edu or via phone at 218-755-3883.